 Given below are the mistakes that you strictly need to avoid when it comes to availing of a home loan.

 Mistake 1: Not Giving Your Credit Score Its Due Attention

 It has been rightfully said that “we often overlook the very things that most deserve our attention.”
 The same is true of a housing loan applicant’s CIBIL or credit score.
-It is not uncommon to find people ruining their credit-worthiness by showing irresponsible payment behaviour, maxing out their credit limit, applying for several credit or loan products at a time, not updating their credit records, etc.
+It is not uncommon to find people ruining their creditworthiness by showing irresponsible payment behavior, maxing out their credit limit, applying for several credit or loan products at a time, not updating their credit records, etc.

 Avoid making this mistake at all costs as it has a significant impact on your home loan eligibility.
 Applicants with low credit scores may either be offered high home loan rates or worse, altogether be denied loan approval.

 Before you apply for a home loan, use tools such as the home loan eligibility calculator to know your eligibility in advance.

 Mistake 2: Opting for a Home Loan Amount That Is Over-Budget